hasangzc/HomeBudget/README.md

 - Schemas were created with the Pydantic Module.
 - CRUD ops applied
 - Edited Swagger Doc that is automatically created with FastAPI
-- API tests done with Postmen
+- API tests done with Postman
 - The password received from the user was added to the db as hashed
 - JSON Web Token (JWT)  applied
 - Setting Env variables